weifanyi515/HS2P/README.md

 ## 4. TEST
 Set model parameters in config.ini and the config.ini file path in main.py first before the testing phase.

-The predict_file parameter must be supplied.
+Notice that the predict_file parameter must be supplied in config.ini.

 Run: